marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/Sniffing-Network-Traffic-with-tcpdump-and-Wireshark.md

 # Sniffing Network Traffic with tcpdump and Wireshark
 Welcome back to Lab Two in the **Building the Ultimate Cybersecurity Homelab** series!
-This write-up will discuss tcpdump and Wireshark, two network packet analysis tools that every cybersecurity professional should know and understand.
+This write-up will discuss tcpdump and Wireshark, two network packet analysis tools that every cybersecurity professional should be familiar with.

 First on our agenda is a review of tcpdump and Wireshark, highlighting their similarities, differences, and use cases.